 We start by studying whether changes in exchange rates had an effect on prices.
 The amount of pass-through is relevant for understanding the gain in competitiveness for local producers.
 For example, if the US dollar depreciates by 1 percent, and at the same time the prices of American products in the UK decrease by 1 percent, US producers will receive the same revenue from any foreign sales.
-Pass-through of less than 1 percent will imply some gains in competitiveness for the US producer, as she will receive more local currency for the same product.
+This measure is directly related to changes in the terms of trade.

-In order to have incomplete pass-through in economics models, many works, such as Atkeson and Burstein (2008), have focused on variable markups.
+In order to have incomplete pass-through in economic models, many works, such as Atkeson and Burstein (2008), have focused on variable markups.
 Incomplete pass-through can also be achieved in a New Keynesian model with sticky prices and some level of substitution between varieties as in Monacelli (2005).
-In Appendix A.2 we show that after a negative local shock, the external sector of the domestic country loses competitiveness through an increase in the price of the tradable good produced domestically relative to the price of the same good produced abroad.
+After a negative local shock, the external sector of the domestic country loses competitiveness through an increase in the price of the tradable good produced domestically relative to the price of the same good produced abroad.
 On the other hand, under the flexible regime, the exchange rate buffers the loss of competitiveness, mitigating the negative impact of the shock.
 Consequently, under a fixed exchange rate, the recession is deeper and longer lasting.

-For this reason we start estimating exchange rate pass-thought, in order to evaluate the extent of the gains in competitiveness.
-For this, we gather prices at the individual goods level for the US, the UK, France and Germany.
-We do not have data for all of the goods and all of these countries, but we do have data for all of the products at least in the US.13 We use monthly data from 1928 to 1934 for most products .14 Then, we run the following regression to see the effect of the exchange rate on prices:
+For this reason we start estimating exchange rate pass-through, in order to evaluate the extent of the changes in the terms of trade.
+For this exercise, we gather prices at the individual goods level for the US, the UK, France, and Germany.
+We do not have data for all of the goods and all of these countries, but we do have data for all of the products at least in the US.
+We use monthly data from 1928 to 1934 for most products .
+Then, we run the following regression to see the effect of the exchange rate on prices:

-12The market conditions to achieve that results were proposed in Dornbusch (1987)
+&lt;sup>12The market conditions to achieve that result were proposed in Dornbusch (1987)

-$$\Delta Prices{c,i,t} = \beta \Delta Exchange_Rate{c,t} + \gamma{i,c} + \theta{i,t} + \varepsilon{c,i,t}, \tag{1}$$ where $Prices{c,j,t}$ is the log of the price of the good j in country c at time t. $Exchange_Rate{c,t}$ is the log bilateral exchange rate (US/c) with respect to country c at time t.
-We also add a country-product fixed effect $(\gamma{j,c})$ to control for the unit of the good, so we do not have to worry if the price of the product is in pounds or kilograms, for example, and a product-time fixed effect $(\theta{j,t})$ that controls for any general effect on prices and also for any product-specific shock or seasonality.
+$$\Delta Prices{c,j,t} = \beta \Delta Exchange_Rate{c,t} + \gamma{j,c} + \theta{j,t} + \varepsilon{c,j,t}, \tag{1}$$ where $Prices{c,j,t}$ is the log of the price of the good j in country c at time t. $Exchange_Rate{c,t}$ is the log bilateral exchange rate (US/c) with respect to country c at time t.
+We also add a country-product fixed effect $(\gamma{j,c})$ to control for the unit of the good, so we do not have to worry if the price of the product is in per pounds or per kilograms, for example, and a product-time fixed effect $(\theta{j,t})$ that controls for any general effect on prices and also for any product-specific shock or seasonality.
 Standard errors are clustered at the product-country level and at the time level.

 In addition to this regression, we can see whether more tradable products have a higher or lower pass-through.
-Every good has some tradable and nontradable component, so we expect that β should be significant for all of the goods, but we expect that the effect should be more pronounced for goods that have a higher tradable component.15 Table 1 shows the results for the regression just mentioned.
+Every good has some tradable and nontradable component, so we expect that $\beta$ should be significant for all of the goods, but we expect that the effect should be more pronounced for goods that have a higher tradable component.
+Table 1 shows the results for the regression just mentioned.

-13The products are bread (France and US), butter (UK and US), cattle (UK and US), copper (Germany and US), cotton yarn (Germany and US), eggs (UK and US), hides (Germany and US), hogs (Germany, UK and US), milk (UK and US), oats (UK and US), pig iron (France, Germany, UK and US), potatoes (UK and US), poultry (UK and US) and wheat (France, Germany, UK and US).
+&lt;sup>13The products are bread (France and US), butter (UK and US), cattle (UK and US), copper (Germany and US), cotton yarn (Germany and US), eggs (UK and US), hides (Germany and US), hogs (Germany, UK and US), milk (UK and US), oats (UK and US), pig iron (France, Germany, UK, and US), potatoes (UK and US), poultry (UK and US), and wheat (France, Germany, UK, and US).